cocoa-xu/fennec_precompile/PRECOMPILATION_GUIDE.md

 EOF
 ```

-In the `lib/fennec_example.ex` file, we passed a few options:
+In the `mix.exs` file, we passed two options:

-- `:otp_app`.
+- `:fennec_base_url`.
 Required.
-Specifies the name of the app.
-- `:version`.
-Optional.
-Specifies the version of the app.
-Defaults to `Mix.Project.config()[:version]`.
-- `:base_url`.
-Required.
 Specifies the base download URL of the precompiled binaries.
-- `:nif_filename`.
+- `:fennec_nif_filename`.
 Required.
 Specifies the name of the precompiled binary file, excluding the file extension.

-- `:force_build`.
-Required.
+- `:fennec_force_build`.
+Optional.
 Indicates whether to force the app to be built.

 In the example, `force_build` is to `false` to skip the build step by default.